giuliodondi/kOS-Ferram/README.md

 - Make sure the latest versions of kOS and Ferram Aerospace Research are installed.
 - Just put the kOS-Addons folder inside GameData/
+- There is a kOS script **kosferramtest.ks** that you can use to test the addon.

 ## Suffixes

-To access the Ferram data structure the basic command to use is `ADDONS:FAR`, followed by the identifier for the desired structure suffix.
+To access the Ferram data structure the basic command to use is `ADDONS:FAR:xxxx`, where xxxx is the identifier of the desired structure suffix.

-- `IAS` - Get - `Scalar` - Returns the current vessel's indicated airspeed in metres per second (m/s).
+- `IAS` - Get - `Scalar` - Returns the vessel's indicated airspeed in metres per second (m/s).
-- `MACH` - Get - `Scalar` - Returns the current vessel's Mach number.
+- `MACH` - Get - `Scalar` - Returns the vessel's Mach number.
-- `CL` or `LIFTCOEF` - Get - `Scalar` - Returns the dimensionless current vessel's lift coefficient.
+- `CL` or `LIFTCOEF` - Get - `Scalar` - Returns the dimensionless vessel's lift coefficient.
-- `CD` or `DRAGCOEF` - Get - `Scalar` - Returns the dimensionless current vessel's drag coefficient.
+- `CD` or `DRAGCOEF` - Get - `Scalar` - Returns the dimensionless vessel's drag coefficient.
-- `DYNPRES` - Get - `Scalar` - Returns the current vessel's dynamic pressure, also known as Q.
+- `DYNPRES` - Get - `Scalar` - Returns the vessel's dynamic pressure, also known as Q.
-- `REFAREA` - Get - `Scalar` - Returns the current vessel's reference cross-setional area relative to the airflow.
+- `REFAREA` - Get - `Scalar` - Returns the vessel's reference cross-setional area relative to the airflow.
 The units are presumed to be square metres (m^2).
-- `TERMVEL` - Get - `Scalar` - Returns the current vessel's terminal velocity in metres per second (m/s).
+- `TERMVEL` - Get - `Scalar` - Returns the vessel's terminal velocity in metres per second (m/s).
-- `AOA` or `ANGLEOFATTACK` - Get - `Scalar` - Returns the current vessel's angle of attack in degrees (°), the angle between the vessel's forward vector and the air-relative velocity vector projected on the vessel's vertical plane.
+- `AOA` or `ANGLEOFATTACK` - Get - `Scalar` - Returns the vessel's angle of attack in degrees (°), the angle between the vessel's forward vector and the air-relative velocity vector projected on the vessel's vertical plane.
 A positive value indicates the vessel is pointing "above" the velocity vector with respect to the vessel's vertical.
-- `AOS` or `SIDESLIP` - Get - `Scalar` - Returns the current vessel's angle of sideslip in degrees (°), the angle between the vessel's forward vector and the air-relative velocity vector projected on the vessel's horizontal plane.
+- `AOS` or `SIDESLIP` - Get - `Scalar` - Returns the vessel's angle of sideslip in degrees (°), the angle between the vessel's forward vector and the air-relative velocity vector projected on the vessel's horizontal plane.
 A positive value indicates the vessel is pointing "left" of the velocity vector with respect to the vessel's vertical.
-- `AEROFORCE` - Get - `Vector` - Returns the current vessel's total aerodynamic force in kiloNewtons (kN) in the `SHIP:RAW` frame of reference.
+- `AEROFORCE` - Get - `Vector` - Returns the vessel's total aerodynamic force in kiloNewtons (kN) in the `SHIP:RAW` frame of reference.
-- `AEROFORCEAT( ALTITUDE (Scalar), VELOCITY (Vector) )` - Get - `Vector` - Invokes a method provided by FAR that predicts the total aerodynamic force in kiloNewtons (kN) that the current vessel would experience given two input parameters:  `ALTITUDE` relative to the body's sea level datum and `VELOCITY` relative to the air in the `SHIP:RAW` frame of reference.
+- `AEROFORCEAT( ALTITUDE (Scalar), VELOCITY (Vector) )` - Get - `Vector` - Invokes a method provided by FAR that predicts the total aerodynamic force in kiloNewtons (kN) that the vessel would experience given two input parameters:  `ALTITUDE` relative to the body's sea level datum and `VELOCITY` relative to the air in the `SHIP:RAW` frame of reference.

+### About vessels

+The addon now supports non-active vessels, meaning that it can be used in a script running on a kOS CPU other than the one on the active vessel.
+I've only done some shallow preliminary testing on this, I welcome bug reports on this

 ## About the `AEROFORCEAT` Suffix